 Jealousy Ask the breeder if the cat is jealous.
 This is important if you have other pets.
 The cat might act aggressively toward other pets if jealous.
 Some cats are more jealous than others.

 Temper A necessary thing to consider before getting your cat.
 A bad-tempered cat is a difficult patient.
-You may get attacked when trying to put them in a cage to take to the vet, or when you try to force a pill down their throat.
+You may get attacked when trying to put them in a cage to take to the vet, or when you try to force a pill down your cat’s throat.
 If you want to get a cat off the streets, watch them and see their personality for yourself before you decide which of the feral cats will be the lucky one.
 Is the cat quick to hiss?
 Does it fight with other cats?

 Tip: A nervous cat is usually a bad patient.
 A trusting cat is usually less aggressive and more cooperative.
 But then a trusting cat can be taken or hurt by strangers if you plan on letting your cat outside.

 If you have another pet If your first cat has been in your house awhile, it will become more territorial.
 If you want two cats, get the second one a short time after, or at the same time you get your first cat in order to avoid territorial dispute.
 Also, when you bring a kitten into your house, the first cat will usually act protectively and even paternal toward the kitten.
 Two young kittens are also more likely to get along better with each other and maybe even become best friends even after they’re grown.
 Getting two kittens, or one cat and a kitten, is less likely to create fights than getting two grown cats.